 A good multivitamin may do the trick, or you may need further nutritional therapy, which you can assess with your healthcare provider.
 I list all the supplements I take for celiac disease in this article, which could serve as a starting point for conversing with your doctor.

-Additionally, you’ll want to take a hard look at your diet and see if you’re able to naturally boost your nutritional intake by eating more fruits, vegetables, beans, wild fish, lean meats, and more.
+Additionally, you’ll want to take a hard look at your diet and see if you can naturally boost your nutritional intake by eating more fruits, vegetables, beans, wild fish, lean meats, and more.

-I wrote about 10 naturally gluten-free foods every celiac should be eating in this article.
-I always believe you should strive to get the majority of your nutritional needs from food vs. supplements, although a few supplements can help fill in where food leaves off.
+Read my article, 10 naturally gluten-free foods every celiac should be eating, to identify good-for-you foods.
+I believe you should strive to get the majority of your nutritional needs from food vs. supplements, although a few supplements can help fill in where food leaves off.

 Listen to Your Body